[(1) This section applies to an agreement that—

 (b) on the application of either party, the amount specified in a written notice given by the FCA to the applicant.

-(3) If on application by the relevant firm the FCA is satisfied that it is just and equitable in the circumstances of the case, it may by
+(3) If on application by the relevant firm the FCA is satisfied that it is just and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.